Posted in: Find a Diet, Weight Loss, Women's Health

 Is Calorie restriction good for weight loss?

 Both calorie restriction and a high-protein diet can contribute to weight loss.
 Calorie restriction creates a deficit, while a high-protein diet can help with satiety and muscle preservation.
 Combining both approaches may be effective for many people.
-However, individual preferences and health factors should be considered when choosing the best approach for sustainable weight loss.

 What is calorie restriction?

 Calorie restriction involves reducing the number of calories consumed to create an energy deficit, promoting weight loss.
 It can be achieved by consuming fewer calories than the body needs for maintenance, leading to the utilization of stored energy, primarily in the form of body fat.
-It is a common approach for weight management and can be implemented through dietary changes and increased physical activity.

 What’s bad about calorie restriction?